-- Availability being available during school hours - Managing referrals to e.g. Children's Social Care, Channel programme, Disclosure and Barring service, the Police - Working with others e.g. a point of contact with safeguarding partners, a source of support and advice for staff, to promote supportive engagement with parents and/or carers, SLT and those in governance - Information sharing and managing the child protection files - Raising safeguarding and child protection awareness - Updating training, knowledge and skills required to carry out the role of DSL - Providing support to staff - Holding and sharing information
+- Availability being available during school hours. - Managing referrals to e.g. Children's Social Care, Channel programme, Disclosure and Barring service, the Police. - Working with others e.g. a point of contact with safeguarding partners, a source of support and advice for staff, to promote supportive engagement with parents and/or carers and the SLT/Governing body. - Information sharing and managing the child protection files. - Raising safeguarding and child protection awareness. - Updating training, knowledge and skills required to carry out the role of DSL.